-Instead of trying to pull them apart, firmly slide and/or twist them away from each other and far enough apart so that they don’t jump back together.
+Instead of trying to pull strong magnets apart, firmly slide and/or twist them away from each other and far enough apart so that they don’t jump back together.

-Neodymium magnets are surprisingly strong.
-If you’ve never handled them before, you will probably be somewhat stunned and amazed by how powerful these shiny innocent-looking little magnets can be.
+Neodymium magnets are exceptionally strong.
+If you’ve never handled them before, you will probably be surprised by how powerful these magnets can be.

-This is because neodymium magnets are the strongest type of permanent magnet commercially available.
+This is because neodymium magnets are the strongest type of permanent magnet in the world.
 In fact, they are far stronger than all other ceramic or alnico magnets of equal size – with a magnetic energy value as much as 18 times greater than these other magnets by volume and 12 times greater by mass.
-That’s a big deal.

-So, conceptually and practically, the most efficient may to separate magnets is to devise a method to get more leverage or a better way to grip the magnets – and to provide enough force to move the magnets laterally or sideways, which requires far less strength or force than trying to pull them directly apart.
+The most efficient way to separate strong magnets is to devise a method to get more leverage or a better way to grip the magnets and to provide enough force to move the magnets laterally or sideways, which requires far less strength or force than trying to pull them directly apart.

-How to separate medium-sized magnets (6 - 11 pounds of pull force)
+How to Separate Medium Magnets (6 - 11 pounds of pull force)

-Finally, be extremely careful with magnets in this size and strength range.
-While they may appear small and relatively harmless, they can easily pinch your skin and draw blood.
-If this happens, immediately press a cold cloth and ice on to the affected area.
+Be extremely careful with magnets in this size and strength range.
+While they may appear small and relatively harmless, they can easily snap back together forcefully and pinch your skin and even draw blood.

-These magnets fight and bite even more ferociously than their medium-sized counterparts.
 Some larger magnets with spacers can be separated by highly-experienced and strong hands.
-In most cases however, added leverage is needed – such using the edge of a workbench or table, a vise or a magnet splitter.
+In most cases however, added leverage is needed – such as using the edge of a workbench or table, a vise or a magnet splitter.

-You will also want to be even more careful with magnets in this size and strength range.
+You will also want to be extremely careful with magnets in this size and strength range.
 While they may still appear small and relatively harmless, they will jump back together more quickly and forcefully than small or medium-sized magnets.

-You may also want to consider wearing work gloves and safety glasses, and working with another experienced person when handling magnets of this size.
+You may also want to consider wearing work gloves and safety glasses and working with another experienced person when handling strong magnets of this size.